tarikguney/interview-questions/README.md

 |  | Array  |  | Abstraction & Encapsulation  | Friendly  |
 |  | Map  |   |   | Calm |

+## Personality

+As everyone usually agrees, the personality of a candidate is important factor to hire him.
+Some of the traits can be as follows (YourDictionary, n.d.):

+1. Being honest no matter what the consequences are is one personality trait people should aspire to.
+2. Having responsibility for all of your actions and being a little bit of a perfectionism are also personality traits.
+3. Adaptability and compatibility are great and can help you get along with others.
+4. Having the drive to keep going, and having compassion and understanding are positive personality traits.
+5. Patience is a virtue and also another trait.
+6. Getting up the courage to do what’s right in those tough situations and loyalty to your friends and loved ones are also personality traits.

 Depending on the seniority level, what's being looked for can change.
 However, the personality is important in any case.

+## References

+YourDictionary. (n.d.).
+Examples of personaliy traits.
+Retrieved from http://examples.yourdictionary.com/examples-of-personality-traits.html